Fluid Deformation in Random Unsteady Flow: Introduction

-To leading order, fluid deformation is characterised in terms of the fluid deformation gradient tensor $\mathbf{F}$ (or the Cauchy-Green tensor $\mathbf{C}=\mathbf{F}^\top\mathbf{F}$), which quantify the affine deformation of material elements as they are advected with the flow.
-For random unsteady flows such as turbulent flows, sheared suspensions~\cite{Souzy:2017aa} and transient flows in random porous media, the prediction of fluid deformation dates back to consideration of line and surface stretching by \citep{Batchelor:1952aa}, followed by a series of studies~\cite{Cocke:1969aa,Orszag:1970aa,Cocke:1971aa,Lin:1973aa,Girimaji:1990aa,Dresselhaus:1992aa,Tabor:1994aa,Villermaux:1994aa,Kalda:2000aa,Goto:2002aa,Villermaux:2019aa} that examine the deformation kinematics of material elements (lines and surfaces) from a stochastic perspective.
-Although these models capture the deformation process, they arise as phenomenological models that assume deformation dynamics rather derive these from first principles.
-Furthermore, the relevant stretching characteristics such as Lyapunov exponents are determined from the evolution of lines and surfaces and the connection with the velocity gradient tensor is not clear.
+where $\boldsymbol\epsilon(\mathbf{X},t)\equiv \nabla\mathbf{v}[\mathbf{x}(\mathbf{X},t),t]^\top$ is the Lagrangian velocity gradient tensor.
+For random unsteady flows such as turbulent flows~\citep{Girimaji:1990aa}, sheared suspensions~\citep{Souzy:2017aa} and transient flows in random porous media~\citep{Tartakovsky:2004aa}, the prediction of fluid deformation dates back to consideration of line and surface stretching by \citep{Batchelor:1952aa}, followed by a series of studies~\citep{Cocke:1969aa,Orszag:1970aa,Cocke:1971aa,Lin:1973aa,Girimaji:1990aa,Dresselhaus:1992aa,Tabor:1994aa,Villermaux:1994aa,Kalda:2000aa,Goto:2002aa,Villermaux:2019aa} that examine the deformation kinematics of material elements (lines and surfaces) from a stochastic perspective.
+The majority of these studies involve phenomenological models of deformation that assume deformation dynamics; lacking is a rigorous derivation from first principles.